sbow19/practice-cli/README.md

 # Practice-cli

-A simple CLI application implementing some simple NodeJs/JavaScript features.
+A simple CLI application to demonstrate my skills with JavaScript and TypeScript.
+This tool offers various interactive features to showcase my work with APIs and basic logic.

 ## About